View courses in

 SDM OD 522: Oral Diagnosis and Radiology II

-The goals of this course are to present the advanced imaging techniques including extraoral imaging, panoramic imaging and digital imaging.
+This course presents advanced imaging techniques including extraoral imaging, panoramic imaging and digital imaging.
 Lectures and case presentations will prepare the students to analyze radiographs and be proficient in interpretation of caries, periodontal disease and periapical pathology.
 The students will also gain knowledge of the radiographic features of various jaw diseases including cysts, tumors, fibro-osseous lesions, systemic disease, infections and developmental diseases affecting the oral tissues.

 SDM OD 531: Oral Medicine

-Lectures and case presentations illustrate the diagnosis and treatment of oral mucosal lesions, oral manifestations of systemic diseases and their effects on comprehensive oral health care.
+Lectures and case presentations in this course illustrate the diagnosis and treatment of oral mucosal lesions, oral manifestations of systemic diseases and their effects on comprehensive oral health care.
+The goal of the course is to develop students' competency in the use of critical thinking and problem solving related to the comprehensive care of patients with oral diseases.

 SDM OS 520: General Medicine and Dental Correlations